mozilla/legal-docs/firefox_cloud_services_ToS/en-US.md

     It is your responsibility to protect your online accounts using strong and different passwords, security questions, two-factor authentication, password managers, and other safety measures.
 Although Firefox Monitor and [Have I Been Pwned?](https://haveibeenpwned.com/), strive to have current data, there is no guarantee that either will have complete or timely records of all public data breaches.

-    (e) Firefox Notes lets you take notes in Firefox.
+    (d) Firefox Notes lets you take notes in Firefox.
 A Firefox Account is required to view, edit, and delete your Notcs across devices.

-    (f) Firefox Send lets you share encrypted files that automatically expire.
+    (e) Firefox Send lets you share encrypted files that automatically expire.
 A Firefox Account is required for large file sizes.

-    (g) Firefox Sync lets you access information stored in Firefox across devices, including your tabs, awesome bar, passwords, bookmarks, and browser preferences.
+    (f) Firefox Sync lets you access information stored in Firefox across devices, including your tabs, awesome bar, passwords, bookmarks, and browser preferences.
 You can enable and disable Firefox Sync through the Tools section of Firefox.
 A Firefox Account is required.

 4. #### Privacy Policy